ESPN3: Availability

-In the United States, the network is available to individuals who receive their high-speed Internet connection or cable television subscription from an affiliated service provider.
+In the United States, ESPN3 was originally available to individuals who receive their high-speed Internet connection or cable television subscription from an affiliated service provider that paid fees to ESPN.
 Since 2008, ESPN3 has also been available to approximately 21 million U.S. college students and U.S.-based military personnel via computers with college/university (.edu) and U.S. military (.mil) IP addresses.
-ESPN3 is only available to Internet providers who pay fees to ESPN.
 ESPN3 is not carried by traditional cable and satellite providers, as it is not a single channel, but streams multiple live events at the same time; however, ESPN includes a listing for a linear "ESPN3" channel (which only includes one event at a time) in the television listings on its website.
 As part of the wide-ranging distribution agreement that DirecTV and The Walt Disney Company announced, ESPN3 was made available to DirecTV customers in early 2015.
 In December 2016, ESPN started the nationwide rollout of the ESPN App on DirecTV set top boxes in five states, which allows customers to stream thousands of live events from ESPN3 on their DirecTV set top boxes.
 The nationwide rollout was completed in February 2017.

 On November 1, 2010, ESPN3 launched on Xbox Live.
 This service allows Xbox Live members to access live sporting events on ESPN3, among other offerings, at no additional cost.
 At launch, Xbox Live Gold membership was required to access the ESPN app; however, with the June 2014 update to Xbox Live, Gold membership is no longer required to access ESPN on Xbox 360 or Xbox One.
 Dish Network added ESPN3 in April 2014.
 In September 2016, ESPN3 was made available on over-the-top online video service Sling TV.

 Criticism

-Some internet service providers have complained to the FCC that ESPN3 (along with other services that use the TV Everywhere system) violates the principles of network neutrality.
-ESPN3 bundles its content into the fees of the participating ISP, regardless of whether or not users partake in accessing its content.
-If a particular ISP does not pay subscription fees to ESPN, users of that ISP are not granted access to ESPN3.
-There is no way for individual users to overcome these access restrictions as ESPN3 does not provide subscription options for individual users or any other non-ISP entities, and because most ISPs operate in specific territories without competition, a subscriber cannot access ESPN3 unless a participating ISP actually operates in the area.
-ESPN's only recommended solution in such a situation is to have the consumer lobby an ISP that is available in their area to add ESPN3.
+Some internet service providers have complained to the FCC that ESPN3, in its original ISP-centric implementation, violated the principles of network neutrality.
+In this system, ESPN3 bundled its content into the fees of the participating ISP, regardless of whether or not users partake in accessing its content.
+On the other hand, there was the possibility that in some areas, viewers interested in ESPN3 content might not have any ESPN3-participating ISP available to use.

-RCN does not allow internet-only and basic cable subscribers to access ESPN3; only those who subscribe to a standard cable tier or higher (and thus access ESPN's linear networks) can use the service.
-Thus, in these cases the cost of the service is bundled into the cable bill and not the Internet bill.
+As of May 2025, while ESPN continues to support ISP-based enabling of ESPN3 content, including complimentary access via on-campus and military networks, access is now primarily enabled via TV subscription authentication; in these cases, access is available regardless of the viewer's internet provider.